rolfmadsen/rolfmadsen/README.md

 ## Github

-If you clone this repository and setup a local development environment you can use the Vercel CLI to retrieve your environment variables using the "vercel env" command.
+If you clone this repository and setup a local development environment you can use the Vercel CLI to retrieve your environment variables using the "vercel env pull" command.

+N.B.
+If you encounter the error message: "Error!
+The specified token is not valid" try "vercel logout" and "vercel login".

 Install Vercel CLI:
 1. $ npm i -g vercel